queryluke/masseffect-5e-data/text/en/manual/armor.md

 can cast an energy "bubble" around your characters head to keep air in and the environment out.

 ### Getting Into and Out of Armor
-The time it takes to don or doff armor depends on the armor's category.
+The time it takes to don or doff armor depends on the armor you are wearing.

 __Don__.
 This is the time it takes to put on armor.
 You benefit from the armor's AC only if you take the full time to don the suit of armor.